 If you were the one who cheated, your typical apology just won't cut it.
-According to Dr. Janis A. Spring, clinical psychologist and author of After the Affair, your apology needs to confirm you've heard and understood specifically how you've hurt your partner.
-Then, it's about demonstrating with your actions you won't repeat your mistake.
-In an interview, Spring said, "Verbal reassurances, promising you won’t do it again, that means nothing after cheating."
+According to clinical psychologist.
+Janis A. Spring, your apology needs to confirm you've heard and understood specifically how you've hurt your partner.
+Then, it's about demonstrating with your actions that you won't repeat your mistake.
+"Verbal reassurances, promising you won’t do it again, that means nothing after cheating," Spring said.

-Broadly speaking, experts agree that to rebuild trust it's important to do whatever is necessary to make your partner feel secure.
-Whether that includes sharing social media passwords, texts, or credit card bills, Michele Weiner-Davis told Huffpost, "This period of increased accountability shouldn't last forever, but it proves you're committed to doing whatever it takes to get the relationship back on track."
-Davis is a marriage therapist and author of Divorce Busting.
-Granted, there are ways to hide information with today's current technology, but the point here is that the cheater be willing to regain their partner's confidence.
+Broadly speaking, experts agree that to rebuild trust it's important to do whatever is necessary to make your partner feel secure, whether that includes sharing social media passwords, texts, or credit card bills.
+Marriage therapist Michele Weiner-Davis said, "This period of increased accountability shouldn't last forever, but it proves you're committed to doing whatever it takes to get the relationship back on track," she said.
+By being as open as possible, you show your willingness and eagerness to regain your partner's confidence.

 Root Out the Real Issues

 If a monogamous relationship is what you both signed up for, then cheating isn't part of the deal, and a troubled relationship isn't an excuse, said Coleman.
-In addition to rebuilding trust, Coleman added that working to improve other areas like communication and time spent together (your sex lives too), "can be reassuring to both that cheating is less likely to occur."
+In addition to rebuilding trust, Coleman said that working to improve other areas like communication and time spent together (like your sex lives), "can be reassuring to both that cheating is less likely to occur."

 Fife ST, Weeks GR, Stellberg‐Filbert J. Facilitating Forgiveness in the Treatment of Infidelity: An Interpersonal Model.
 J Fam Ther.
 2013;35:343-367. doi:10.1111/j.1467-6427.2011.00561.x